sassoftware/sas_kernel/sas_kernel/doc/source/install.rst

 #.
 Go to https://www.continuum.io/downloads and install
    Anaconda Python (make sure you get Python3.X).
-If you install Anaconda without Administrator privileges then other users on the system will not be able to access the SAS kernel.
+If you install Anaconda without Administrator privileges, then other users on the system will not be able to access the SAS kernel.
 Consider the
    following: